ViRb3/TrustMeAlready/README.md

 Available under **Releases** or at the [Xposed module repository](https://repo.xposed.info/module/com.virb3.trustmealready)

 ### Troubleshooting
+* Some apps implement custom certificate checking, bypassing this hook.
+Try sniffing Chrome traffic, if you don't get an invalid certificate error then this module is working as it should
-Check your Xposed logs, chances are this module couldn't hook the correct method
+* Check your Xposed logs, chances are this module couldn't hook the correct method